groundy

 March 15, 202947 days

 The first milestone in this timeline, the reduction to 200-day maximum validity, took effect on March 15, 2026.
 The next reduction to 100 days follows in March 2027.
+The ballot also mandates reduction of SAN validation data reuse from 398 days to 10 days over the same period, meaning CAs must re-validate domain control far more frequently as each phase takes effect.
 Organizations must demonstrate domain control more frequently as each phase takes effect, making real-time DNS updates for each validation increasingly burdensome.

 Use Cases Addressed